-Perhaps one of the best guidelines for dealing with anger (as well as hurt, disappointment, and other misfortunes) is in the words of the Serenity Prayer:
+Perhaps one of the best guides for dealing with anger (as well as hurt, disappointment, and other misfortunes) is the Serenity Prayer:

 God grant me the serenity to accept the things I can’t change, the power to change the things I can, and the wisdom the know the difference.

-There are lots of things to be angry about, but in the end, anger is not a requirement; it is an option.
+There are lots of things to be angry about, but in the end, anger is not a requirement; it’s an option.
 Choose wisely.

 Would you like to explore more yoga topics in depth—perhaps with a group of yoga friends?
 Get your copy of Yoga Circles, A Guide to Creating Community off the Mat.
 You’ll find lots of topics and activities for living the yoga lifestyle and enjoying time with like-minded yogis!
 Click here to order!